Reclaim Party: 2021 Scottish Parliament election

-North Shropshire by-election
+2021 North Shropshire by-election

 Martin Daubney, deputy leader of the party from 2021 until August 2022, was the party's candidate in the 2021 North Shropshire by-election.
 Daubney is a former Brexit Party Member of the European Parliament (MEP) from 2019 to 2020, and a former journalist and editor.
 He finished seventh with 375 votes (0.98 per cent), losing his deposit.

-During the by-election campaign, a Market Drayton town councillor defected to Reclaim; this was the party's first representative in UK local government.
+During the by-election campaign, a Market Drayton town councillor defected to Reclaim, becoming the party's first representative in UK local government, but resigned as a councillor less than a year later.

+2023 Uxbridge and South Ruislip by-election

+In June 2023, Fox announced his intention to contest the 2023 Uxbridge and South Ruislip by-election.
+Fox received 2.3% of the vote, finishing fourth and losing his deposit.
+The winner was Conservative candidate Steve Tuckwell.

+2024 general election

+In the 2024 general election, Reclaim announced it would donate £5,000 to each candidate standing for re-election from other parties who agreed to a four-point culture-based pledge: leaving the European Court of Human Rights, repealing the Human Rights Act, banning all forms of gender reassignment for children and reforming the Equality Act to eliminate prohibition of sex- and race-based discrimination.
+Despite Conservative Party advice not to accept the money, four of its MPs did.
+Prior to the election, Reclaim had stated it would field its own candidates.

+A few days before the election, Reclaim endorsed Reform UK.

+The four Conservative MPs, Andrea Jenkyns, Brendan Clarke-Smith, Marco Longhi and Karl McCartney, who had accepted the donation in exchange for backing Reclaim’s "four-point commitment to culture", all lost their seats.